DanielKinsman/security-for-the-lazy/readme.md

 --------------------
 Your email.
 Your internet banking.
 Your Facebook, Twitter and World of Warcraft character.
 These are all "accounts" and you can lose them.
 If you choose a shitty password someone can just guess or "brute force" it.
 If you're tricked into installing malicious software it can log every keystroke you press, recording your passwords.
 If you are directed to a spoofed version of a trusted website and you try to log in, you've just given the bad guys your password.
 If you use the same password everywhere you're truly fucked.

 Unfortunately there isn't a single easy solution to these threats.
-The best thing is having a well calibrated "bullshit" detector.
+Having a well calibrated "bullshit" detector is essential.
 Using a password manager and keeping your computer up to date with security patches will also help. *Don't get hacked*, keep reading and I'll show you how.

 Losing your privacy
 -------------------